ChristoferBerruz/codingpanda/content/posts/decorators-explained.md

 > In Python, `callable objects` can be treated as functions.
 If you want to make a class callable, you will have to implement the [`__call__`](https://docs.python.org/3/reference/datamodel.html#object.__call__) method.

 The decorator **syntax** is simple, yet really powerful and popular.
-As someone who works in developing testing infraestructure using [Pytest](https://docs.pytest.org/en/6.2.x/contents.html), decorators are used all over the place.
+As someone who works in developing testing infrastructure using [Pytest](https://docs.pytest.org/en/6.2.x/contents.html), decorators are used all over the place.

 Let's take Pytest's well known `fixture` decorator.